 Sometimes, errors on your report are just that — honest mistakes made by the person or program that’s reporting your information.

 Other times, an error points towards a more serious issue like identity theft.
-As data breaches and cyberattacks become more commonplace, rates of identity theft are on the rise.
+As data breaches and cyberattacks become more commonplace, the possibility of having your identity stolen is real.